liferay/generator-liferay-fragments/README.md

 ### Exporting from a Liferay instance

+> ⚠️ When exporting a site, fragments with `type: 'react'` won't be
+> be, as portal only keeps fragment compiled code.

 Instead of creating elements from scratch, it's also possible to export them from an existing Liferay instance.
 This is very useful to continue the development with any desired desktop tool such as VSCode, Atom, Sublime, etc.